There are a number of reasons that your business might need to update its customer contracts or terms and conditions (T&Cs) from time to time.

 This is particularly important if these documents need to reflect complex and far-reaching changes to the ways in which they operate, such as with the GDPR.

-If you need assistance or advice with the drafting or re-drafting of customer contracts, T&Cs, or other commercial documents, get in touch with Palmers today to find out how our expert team can help.
+If you need assistance or advice with the drafting or re-drafting of customer contracts, T&Cs, or other commercial documents, contact us to find out how our expert team can help.